hellointerweb/hellointerweb.github.io/index.md

 6. Text/Email Referrees back for my upcoming games

 I really am trying to be therapeutic in my writing here.

+I am now at work, clocked in not working.
+I also need to change the typo on Mike Robisons Range 5 Page.
+I'm doing better!
+Did all of the stuff on my list, although its hard to not feel like I'm missing something with how jumbled my brain gets sometimes.

 ### 1/2/2022
 Well, it is a new year, and that is a fact that cannot be argued.
 In the spirit of of succumbing to the positive voice of change, I want to try to be more mindful and attentive within 2022.
 I don't think it is a particularly hard concept: "Do what you say you are going to do".
 That is what I think this means at it's core.
 I want to be less distracted, and more focused, streamlined if you will.
 I have a tremendous amount of brainpower at my disposal and I think I am a force to be reckoned with at times..
 ### 12/24/2021